 Accuracy of impedance spectrum evaluation or exemplary model of buffer substance in a chip was compared for each excitation using existed Rx signals.
 Description of proposed method.
 Different excitation signals (square, triangle, sawtooth and sinc) will be compared in order to estimate accuracy of impedance spectrum evaluation.
 In the proposed method a measured object Zx will be excited with an arbitrary waveform Uo(f) and signals proportional to voltage Ux(f) across and current Ix(f) through the object are measured.

-BETA device developed as a sequencing instrument that collected data with implementing method of dielectric spectroscopy also known as impedance spectroscopy, and also known as electrochemical impedance spectroscopy, measures the dielectric properties of a medium as a function of frequency.
+Test Bench device developed as a sequencing instrument that collected data with implemented method of dielectric spectroscopy also known as impedance spectroscopy, and also known as electrochemical impedance spectroscopy, measures the dielectric properties of a medium as a function of frequency.
 It is based on the interaction of an external field with the electric dipole moment of the sample, often expressed by permittivity.
 In BETA case it is an experimental method of characterizing electrochemical systems.
 This technique measures the impedance of a system over a range of frequencies, and therefore the frequency response of the system, including the energy storage and dissipation properties, is revealed.